tomhac3k/Ansible-tomcat-9-install/README.md

       - tar # to extract archive files
       - wget # to download war files from remote loations

-   This will be your tomcat installation location don't change this if you're not sure.
+   This will be your tomcat installation location, don't change this if you're not sure.

     tomcat_location: /opt/